 I Am Not the Same Woman Now

 The old nature is still there.
-I could access it.
-But my desires are totally different now because of Jesus living in me and He is firmly on the throne of my life.
+I can access it any time.
+But it repulses me now.
+My desires are totally different now because of Jesus living in me and He is firmly on the throne of my life.
 I don’t want to access that old nastiness!

 I have a stable spiritual foundation now built on the Solid Rock of Jesus Christ and His Word, the Bible.

 I know who God is now.
 How huge, sovereign, omnipotent, and powerful He is.
 I know He is completely good and has good motives toward me.
 I know He can work through any situation for my eternal good and His kingdom’s glory.

 I know I can trust Him.
 I have tasted and seen how wonderful it is to put all of my faith in Him.

 Why would I ever turn my back on Him to go my old way that lead to nothing but misery?